ufrn-concprog/cpp-threads-examples/README.md

  make example=filename pthread
 ```

 Note that the value for parameter `example` must be **exactly identical** to the filename of the source codes.
 If the parameter is not provided, the command `make` will do nothing.
 If the value does not correspond to the existing source codes, the command `make` will report an error point out that there is no defined rule for this parameter.

+In all the cases, the object files will be stored inside the `build` directory and the executable program will be stored inside the `bin` directory.
+These directories are automatically created in the first run of the [`Makefile`](Makefile).

+### ▶️ Running

-Finally, to execute the generated program, insert the following command into the operating system's terminal:
+To execute the generated program, insert the following command into the operating system's terminal:

 ```bash
  ./bin/thread-simple
 ```

 In this case, the demonstration program to be executed is the one for [`thread-simple`](src/thread-simple.cpp) example.

+---

+## 🤝 Contributing

+Contributions are welcome!
+Fork this repository and submit a pull request 🚀

+---

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).